jerhon/honlsoft-v2/pages/about.md

 page: "about"
 ---

 This website is my personal musings in software development.
-Typically articles and opinions written here are from projects I've been working on at work or home for fun.
+All opinions are my own.
+I write about things I've been learning about or have learned in the past.

 # About Me